mockery/mockery/docs/reference/final_methods_classes.rst

 Mockery does allow creating "proxy mocks" from classes marked final, or from classes with methods marked final.
 This offers all the usual mock object goodness but the resulting mock will not inherit the class type of the object being mocked, i.e. it will not pass any instanceof comparison.

-You can create a proxy mock by passing the instantiated object you wish to mock into ``\Mockery::mock()``, i.e. Mockery will then generate a Proxy to the real object and selectively intercept method calls for the purposes of setting and meeting expectations.
+We can create a proxy mock by passing the instantiated object we wish to mock into ``\Mockery::mock()``, i.e. Mockery will then generate a Proxy to the real object and selectively intercept method calls for the purposes of setting and meeting expectations.

+See the :ref:`creating-test-doubles-partial-test-doubles` chapter, the subsection about proxied partial test doubles.